-With respect to the Rights, while the character of any future Impairment Action cannot be known at this time, any such Impairment Action would likely not constitute a physical invasion and would presumably ostensibly be in furtherance of an important public policy.
-Although the effect of any future Impairment Action also cannot be known at this time, any such Impairment Action that prevented the payment of the Bonds would likely be found to have a serious economic impact on the Bondholders.
+With respect to the Rights, although the character and effect of any future Impairment Action cannot be known at this time, and any such Impairment Action would likely not constitute a physical invasion and, presumably, would ostensibly be in furtherance of an important public policy, any such Impairment Action that prevented the payment of the Bonds would likely be found to have a serious economic impact on the Bondholders.
 In any event, it seems that an Impairment Action that prevented the timely payment of principal and interest on the Bonds would interfere with the Bondholders' investment-backed expectations because timely payment of the Bonds is the primary expectation of the Bondholders.
 Additionally, the New York State Pledge itself gives rise to these reasonable investment-backed expectations on the part of the Bondholders.
 The United States Supreme Court has held that a government "guarantee" of confidentiality could form the basis for such an expectation.
 Ruckelshaus, 467 U.S. at 1011.
 The Bondholders could argue that they would not have invested in the Bonds in the absence of the government "guarantee" contained in the New York State Pledge and, thus, in accordance with Ruckelshaus, the New York State Pledge created reasonable investment-backed expectations.
 The State has gone to great lengths to give credence to the New York State Pledge, including authorizing its inclusion on the Bonds.
-Therefore, we believe that it is reasonable for the Bondholders who have invested their funds in the Bonds to expect that the Legislature will honor the New York State Pledge.9
+Therefore, we believe that it is reasonable for the Bondholders who have invested their funds in the Bonds to expect that the Legislature will honor the New York State Pledge.